ljaderman/SAMLog/README.md

 * SAMStreamTypeSystemNonAuth - data is written to: /sys/SAMLog/nonauth/{stream}/...

-* SAMServerStreamTypeWebsocket - data is sent to a websocket For websocket streams, bi-directional messaging is supported and SAMLog will pass stream messages on to any registered listeners.
+* SAMServerStreamTypeWebsocket - data is sent to a websocket For websocket streams, bi-directional messaging is supported and SAMLog will pass stream messages on to registered listeners.

 ## Installation